jpboudreault/acme-retail-sample/README.md

 * war is located in `build\libs`

 ## TODO
+* use inheritance for models when possible
 * readme setup with appdirect
 * setup oauth
 * order properties and stuff
+* try to get rid of theleaf
+* use mysql for persistence across reboots